-Ever since I purchased my first product by Drunk Elephant, their F-Balm, I can admit that I got hooked on buying their products.
+Ever since I purchased my first product from Drunk Elephant, their F-Balm, I can admit that I got hooked on buying their products.

-Their packagings look fun and creative, they use clean ingredients to formulate their products, they are cruelty-free, and they are expensive.
+Their packagings look fun and creative, they use clean ingredients to formulate their products, they are cruelty-free and expensive.

 Yeah, we are all guilty of having that irresistible attraction towards luxury-priced items, for whatever reason.

-This is my Drunk Elephant B-Hydra Intensive Hydration Serum review, so let’s get down on it.
+This is my Drunk Elephant B-Hydra Intensive Hydration Serum review.

 What Is B-Hydra Intensive Hydration Serum?